revans011/jsm_2023/positive_unlabeled_design_abstract.md

 Using that paper, and some others (REF), the proportion of non-detected cases in the simulation ranged from 1 percent to 10 percent (although other kinds of studies may have higher proportions).
 The simulated sample size was 200, buy we varied the sample size between the numbers of cases and controls, and the effect size.

-For outcomes, we compared the naive model to the true model, which is the model that knows the true labels of the unlabeled group.
-To reiterate, the naive models has a known affected group and a group of unlabeled data that we assume is unaffected.
+For outcomes, we compared the naive model to the true model.
+The true model has a group of affected subjects and  a group of unaffected subjects and all the subjects are labled correctly.
+To reiterate, the naive model has a group of some of the affected subjects and another group of but has a group of unlabeled subjects, who may be affected or unaffected. that we analyze as is unaffected.

 The true model has the known affected group, but also knows the labels of the group of unlabeled data and knows which memebers of that groups are affected, and analyses them accordingly.

 The simulation assessed the models' differences using two outcomes.
 One was general agreement, that is, the proportion of times inferences from both models agreed on statistical significance.
 The other outcome significant agreement, that is, the proportion of times the inferences agreed and were both less that 0.05.